Huntington’s Disease

 We are very encouraged by the significant reductions in mutant huntingtin protein, and believe that knock-down of this magnitude has the potential to significantly alter the course of the disease.

-The U.S. Food and Drug Administration has granted orphan drug designation for AMT-130 in Huntington’s disease and AMT-130 has received an Orphan Medicinal Product Designation (OMPD) from the European Medicines Agency for the same indication, making it the first investigational AAV gene therapy in Huntington’s disease to receive such designation.
-In April 2019, we announced that the U.S. Food and Drug Administration (FDA) has granted Fast Track designation for AMT‑130, underscoring the high unmet medical need for patients suffering from Huntington’s disease.
+Previously, the FDA granted orphan drug designation for AMT-130 in Huntington’s disease, and AMT-130 has also received an Orphan Medicinal Product Designation (OMPD) from the European Medicines Agency, making it the first investigational AAV gene therapy in Huntington’s disease to receive such designation.
+In April 2019, we announced that the U.S. Food and Drug Administration (FDA) granted Fast Track designation for AMT‑130, underscoring the high unmet medical need for patients suffering from Huntington’s disease.

 Phase I/II Clinical Trial of AMT-130